Basketball Association of the Philippines: History

 The Basketball Association of the Philippines (BAP) was formed in 1936.
 Shortly after its formation, it organized a Philippine men's national team which took part at the 1936 Summer Olympics in Berlin.

 The Philippines under BAP was awarded hosting rights to organize two FIBA World Championship; in 1962 and 1978.
 The 1962 hosting was revoked due to the Philippine government refusing to issue visas to national teams from communist countries.

 The BAP often obliged teams of the amateur Manila Industrial and Commercial Athletic Association (MICAA) to lend players for the national team.
 This lead for the team owners to form the Philippine Basketball Association (PBA) in 1975.
 Since PBA players are professional, they cannot play in FIBA tournaments until 1990.

 In 2005, FIBA suspended the Philippines due to a crisis arising from the Philippine Olympic Committee under Peping Cojuangco expelling BAP as its member.
 In 2007, the suspension was lifted but the then-newly formed Samahang Basketbol ng Pilipinas (SBP) replaces the BAP as the FIBA-recognized federation for the Philippines.

 BAP remains an extant organization and is a member of the Federation of School Sports Association of the Philippines.

-The BAP still exist and is a member of the Federation of School Sports Association of the Philippines (FESSAP).
+The BAP still exists and is a member of the Federation of School Sports Association of the Philippines (FESSAP).